alexdeplov/alexdeplov.github.io/content/posts/blog/2024/two-data-driven-methods-to-identify-your-target-audience-age-as-a-product-designer.md

 featured = false
 author = "Alexander Deplov"
 +++
-Knowing the age of your target audience is critical to creating a product that truly resonates with your users.
-By understanding their age, you can tailor the user experience, features, and even your marketing messages to their specific needs and preferences.
+Knowing your target audience is critical to creating a product that truly resonates with your users.
+By understanding their age (as an example), you can tailor the user experience, features, and even your marketing messages to their specific needs and preferences.
 This personalization not only increases engagement, but also contributes to the overall success of your product.

 As a product designer, if you can't define your users, it's like trying to shoot a target blindfolded.
 You need to know their ages, preferences, and behaviors in order to design a product that fits them like a glove.